haxsaw/hikaru/docs/hikaru-base.rst

 only add data; there are no additional behaviours.
 All operations that you can do on Hikaru objects are defined on the HikaruBase class.

-Full documentation for the class can be found in the :ref:`Reference` section, but some of the key methods are discussed here.
+:ref:`Full documentation for the class<HikaruBase doc>` can be found in the :ref:`Reference` section, but some of the key methods are discussed here.

 from_yaml()
 *************************

+:py:meth:`Documentation<hikaru.HikaruBase.from_yaml>`

 The class method ``from_yaml()`` allows you to create a populated instance instance from a supplied `ruamel.yaml.YAML` instance (this is what is used internally for